 Senior Judge - Roberto Arias

 County Judge Arias has served on the bench since 1995.
 Judge Arias received his Bachelor of Arts Degree from Florida International University and a Juris Doctorate Degree from Ohio State University.
-He has served as an Assistant Public Defender for the Fourth Judicial Circuit and has been in private practice, where his practice covered criminal and civil cases.
-He has diverse interests in his community which includes the Hispanic American Business Association, Mentor- Justina Rd.
-Elementary, Hubbard House, and Lutheran Social Services.
+He has served as an Assistant Public Defender for the Fourth Judicial Circuit and has been in private practice, covering criminal and civil cases.
+He has diverse interests in his community that include the Hispanic American Business Association, Mentor-Justina Road Elementary, Hubbard House, and Lutheran Social Services.
+Judge Arias became a Senior Judge in March 2024.

 Kevin Blazs